Trade Discounts Available

 The UPVC windows in your home are known for their durability and energy efficiency.
 The seals on these windows, usually made of rubber, play a vital role in maintaining their performance.
 New window seals are flexible and will retain their shape after being compressed by the window These seals create an airtight barrier that prevents draughts and moisture from seeping into your home.

 As time goes by, UPVC window seals may wear out, crack, or lose their elasticity due to exposure to the elements and general wear and tear.
-When this happens, it’s essential to fix window seals to maintain the energy efficiency of your windows.
+When this happens, it’s essential to replace window seals to maintain the energy efficiency of your windows.

 Recognising a broken window seal is crucial for maintaining the energy efficiency of your home.
 Here are some common signs that can help you determine if a window seal is compromised: